SFDO-Tooling/CumulusCI/docs/2gp-testing.md

 CumulusCI stores data about feature test packages in GitHub commit-status messages.
-When the `build_feature_test_package` flow completes successfully, the `04t` id of the created package version is stored in the \"Build Feature Test Package\" commit status on GitHub.
+When the `build_feature_test_package` flow completes successfully, the `04t` id of the created package version is stored in the "Build Feature Test Package" commit status on GitHub.
 Testing and 2GP build flows can acquire the package version from this store.